sybrew/the-seo-framework/readme.txt

 			* `get_author_canonical_url()`
 				1. The first parameter is now optional.
 				2. When the $id isn't set, the URL won't get tested for pagination issues.
+			* `get_relative_fontcolor` optimized code, but it now has some rounding changes at the end.
+This could offset the returned values by 1/255th.
 			* `get_robots_post_type_option_id` no longer sanitizes the input parameter.
 			* `get_robots_taxonomy_option_id` no longer sanitizes the input parameter.
 			* `get_taxonomical_canonical_url()`: